erichkopp/ChordApp/README.md

 # ChordApp
-An app that displays all 7 chord/scale intervals for all 12 musical keys
+<strong>An app that displays all 7 chord/scale intervals for all 12 musical keys</strong>

 https://erichkopp.github.io/TheorumWheel